 Study abroad or travel from abroad to study here.

 The estimated cost of attending the University of Wisconsin-Stout for a nine-month academic year is:

 |Health Insurance (student only) (see 3 below)

 Many international students live and eat on campus.
 The housing contract reserves your room and meal plan for the school year, and you can also choose to live on campus during the summer (no summer meal plan available).
-Suite-style housing is available on campus at a cost of $4,850 for the academic year.
+Suite-style housing may be available on campus at a cost of $4,850 for the academic year.
+On-campus graduate housing is most likely not available.
 Some students choose to live off campus, and costs are similar, depending upon the type of apartment.

 Additional health insurance cost estimates (academic year):